 Firstly, tell me, what does the guy have?
 Tell me, how do you know that?
 What did his timing give off there?

-The guy taking just a couple seconds to call shows he did not need to think about his action.
+The guy taking just a couple of seconds to call shows he did not need to think about his action.
 What hands would need to think about their action there?

 Well, if you had a set or an overpair, you’d need to think about the dangers of smooth calling with flush draws and straight draws on the board.
 You’d have to at least consider fast-playing.